ropensci/sasquatch/README.md

 #### Code blocks

-Now, you should be able to run sas code blocks in RStudio like any other.
+Now, you should be able to run SAS code blocks in RStudio like any other.

 <figure>